 When a tendon is inflamed

 When a tendon is inflamed, it causes the lining of the tendon sheath to swell and thicken.
 Or the tendon itself may thicken.
-Then the sheath pinches the tendon, and the tendon can no longer slide easily inside the sheath.
+Then the sheath pinches the tendon.
+The tendon can then no longer slide easily inside the sheath.
 When you straighten your finger, the tendon sticks or “locks” as it tries to squeeze back through the sheath.

 The first sign of trigger finger may be pain where the finger or thumb joins the palm.
 You may also notice some swelling.
-As the tendon becomes more inflamed, the finger may start to catch when you try to straighten it.
+As the tendon becomes more inflamed, the finger may start to catch when you try to straighten or bend it.
 When the locked tendon releases, the finger jumps, as if you were releasing the trigger of a gun.
-This further irritates the tendon, and may set up a cycle of catching and swelling.
+This further irritates the tendon.
+It may set up a cycle of catching and swelling.